cockroachdb/docs/frequently-asked-questions.md

 Yes.
 Every transaction in CockroachDB guarantees ACID semantics.

 - **Atomicity:** Transactions in CockroachDB are “all or nothing.”
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
-- **Consistency:** In CockroachDB, non-distributed transactions use Raft to ensure the most recent data is read.
+- **Consistency:** In CockroachDB, non-distributed transactions use the [Raft consensus algorithm](https://raft.github.io/) to ensure the most recent data is read.
 Distributed transactions achieve consistency by relying on a limited degree of clock synchronization in conjunction with transaction restarts in the event of contention.
+For more on clock synchronization, see this [blog post]() **need to link to Spencer's forthcoming post "Life Without TrueTime"**
 - **Isolation:** By default, transactions in CockroachDB use serializable snapshot isolation (SSI).
 This means that concurrent transactions on the same data, whether reads or writes, will never result in anomalies.
-In cases where anomalies are low risk, you can choose the slightly more lenient snapshot isolation level (SI) to trade correctness for performance.
+We also provide snapshot isolation (SI), which is more performant with high-contention workloads, although it exhibits rare classes of anomalies not present in SSI.
 - **Durability:** In CockroachDB, once a transaction has been committed, the results are stored on-disk permanently.
+Replication provides availability and the [Raft consensus algorithm](https://raft.github.io/) guarantees consistency between the replicas.

 ## How are transactions in CockroachDB lock-free?

-Transactions in CockroachDB do not lock their data resources.
-Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB assumes that transactions do not contend and thus can proceed in parallel.
-In cases without contention, this results in significantly better performance than locking would allow.
-When there is contention, one of the conflicting transactions is restarted or aborted.
+Transactions in CockroachDB do not explicitly lock their data resources.
+Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB proceeds with transactions under the assumption that there’s no contention until commit time.
+In cases without contention, this results in higher performance than explicit locking would allow.
+With contention, one of the conflicting transactions must be restarted or aborted.

+In practice, most applications experience low contention.
+However, with significant contention, OCC may perform poorly.
+If your application experiences high rates of contention, snapshot isolation (SI) may significantly improve performance.

 ## How performant is CockroachDB?